Annual City Census FAQ

 Can I tell whether I am registered to vote from my census form?

 If you are registered to vote, there will be a letter on the census form next to your name in the column titled “voter.”
-The letter in the voter column represents your political party – D=Democrat, R=Republican, J=Green-Rainbow, U=Unenrolled (no party), and any other letters refer to political designations.
+The letter in the voter column represents your political party – D=Democrat, R=Republican, L=Libertarian, U=Unenrolled (no party), and any other letters refer to political designations.

 Does turning in my census form register me to vote?